Jet momentum reconstruction in the QGP background with machine learning: Nuclear Modification Factor of Jets

 The nuclear modification factor ($R_\mathrm{AA}$), defined as the ratio of the jet spectrum in A+A collisions, scaled by the average number of nucleon-nucleon collisions, to that in $p+p$ collisions, measures the amount of jet quenching in high-energy heavy-ion collisions.
-Base on the jet $p_\mathrm{T}$ predicted by various background subtraction methods, we further study the performance of these methods on evaluating the jet $R_\mathrm{AA}$.
+Based on the jet $p_\mathrm{T}$ predicted by the ML models above, we further study the performance of these models on evaluating the jet $R_\mathrm{AA}$.
+Given the steeply falling $p_\mathrm{T}$ spectra of jets, an unfolding procedure is essential to reveal the jet quenching effect accurately.
+In this work, we employ the iterative Bayesian unfolding algorithm~\cite{DAgostini:2010hil} with four iterations, which provides a balance between bias reduction and statistical fluctuations for our kinematic range.
+For each ML model, the response matrix of unfolding is constructed between the true $p_\mathrm{T}$, or $p_\mathrm{T}^\mathrm{target}$ from Eq.~(\ref{eq: pT}), of jets and their $p_\mathrm{T}$ predicted by the ML model.

+In Fig.~\ref{fig: Raa_0}, we present the jet $R_\mathrm{AA}$ predicted by the LBT-trained ML model.
+The jet spectrum in $p+p$ collisions is obtained directly from the PYTHIA simulation, and their spectrum in Pb+Pb collisions is calculated using the ML model predicted $p_\mathrm{T}$ of LBT jets embedded in the thermal background.
+Here, the ML model results are also compared to a baseline (``LBT jet within background") that is obtained using the $p_\mathrm{T}^\mathrm{target}$ of the LBT jets reconstructed inside the background.
+One can observe that while the LBT-trained ML model predicts the jet $p_\mathrm{T}$ well, it still overestimates the jet $R_\mathrm{AA}$ if its predicted $p_\mathrm{T}$ values are directly used to calculate the jet $R_\mathrm{AA}$.
+This results from the convolution of its prediction residual with the steeply falling $p_\mathrm{T}$ spectrum of jets.
+When the unfolding procedure is applied, this overestimation can be effectively reduced.